dantleech/blog/content/posts/2026/05-20-day-22/index.md

 ![Camera/IMG_20260520_143505_536.jpg](202605191841-downwards.jpg)
 _Looking back down_

-I was on the Bonne Route and climbing.
+I was on the _bonne route_ and climbing.
 I had used my Pink Floyd bonus on the first ascent.
 I tried to listen to it again but it didn't have the same cathartic effect and my OpenShockBoneConductingHeadphones were running out of battery.